berdjabrahamian/Auctions_Api/README.md

   - Updated
     - When the max bid is updated
   - Outbid
-    - When the customer is outbid
+    - When the customer is outbid (DONE)

 - Auction (todo)
   - Ending Soon